Gestational Diabetes Diet

 The gestational diabetes diet groups foods into three main categories based on how the body processes the food’s nutrients: proteins, fats and carbohydrates.
 Here are the diet’s food groups, although these lists are not all-inclusive.

-The primary focus is carbohydrates because they have the biggest affect on blood sugar.
+1. The primary focus is carbohydrates because they have the biggest effect on blood sugar.
 You should know that carbohydrates are not created equal.
 Have you heard of good carbs and bad carbs?
-Well, in the context of the gestational diabetes diet, good carbs are slowly processed by your body and will likely not cause your blood sugar to elevate quickly (spike), and bad carbs rush into your blood, causing elevated readings (spikes).
+Well, in the context of the gestational diabetes diet, good carbs are slowly processed by your body and will likely not cause your blood sugar to elevate quickly (spike), and bad carbs rush into your blood, causing spikes.

 You may think, “I’ll just cut out all carbs to make it easier.”
 Well, that’s not a good strategy because carbs are the body’s primary source of energy.
 So, instead of cutting all carbohydrates, become familiar with which foods are good carbs and which are bad carbs.

-Good carbs are largely found in vegetables, nuts, beans, and some fruits, whereas bad carbs are found in heavily processed foods, rice, grain flours, and starchy vegetables.
+Good carbs are largely found in nature’s goodies like vegetables, nuts, beans, and fruits, whereas bad carbs are found in heavily processed foods, rice, grain flours, and starchy vegetables.
 This doesn’t mean that you can’t eat a baked potato, rice or bread; rather, it means that you’ll have to strictly portion these bad carbs to avoid spiking.
-In some cases, you may have to avoid certain foods altogether, like the mother in the earlier example that can’t tolerate even a spoonful of rice.
+In some cases you may have to avoid certain foods altogether, like the mother in the earlier example that can’t tolerate even a spoonful of rice.